 Work with the customer to establish concrete success measures, implement iteratively for early value, achieving the simplest measure first and focusing on the others later, spring into action the very moment you realize expected value is at risk.

-Work with the business sponsor to define success measures early such as decreased time to reach quota, increased number of reps meeting quota, increased number of converted marketing leads, increased deal size, increased % of reps actively using Salesforce, etc. These success measures documented by pre-sales teams need to be communicated to the onboarding team at the beginning of the implementation process.
+Work with the business sponsor to define success measures early such as decreased time to reach quota, etc. These success measures documented by pre-sales teams need to be communicated to the onboarding team at the beginning of the implementation process.
 It is only after these success measures are clearly defined that we start the onboarding clock.
 During QBRs revisit these metrics frequently 1) to determine whether they are still the right metrics for the business and 2) to validate your success against those metrics.
 It will come back to bite you, if you don’t help the customer measure it.

 Implement iteratively for early value.
 Don’t boil the ocean.
 Slicing the challenge into small achievable chunks and implementing iteratively produces value early and often.
 List the metrics at the top of every status report and call attention to them during every check-in call: “Just checking in — these are still the measures that we care about for this phase, right?”.
 At multiple points during the onboarding, connect directly with the business sponsor to validate the measures.